antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 # For the impatient: TL;DR

+.NET Standard solves the code sharing problem for .NET developers across all platforms by bringing all the APIs that you expect and love across the environments that you need: desktop applications, mobile apps & games, and cloud services:

-* .NET Standard is a set of required APIs that all .NET platforms (such as .NET Framework, .NET Core, and Xamarin) have to implement in order to gain access to the .NET library ecosystem.
+* .NET Standard is a set of APIs that all .NET platforms have to implement.
+This unifies the .NET platforms and prevents future fragmentation.
+* .NET Core will implement .NET Standard 2.0 which will add many of the existing APIs to .NET Core.
+It also enables referencing .NET Framework binaries through a compatibility shim.
 * .NET Standard will replace Portable Class Libraries (PCLs) as our tooling story for building multi-platform .NET libraries.
-* .NET Standard 2.0 brings a lot more APIs and enables the consumption of .NET Framework binaries through a compatibility shim.
-* .NET Core vNext will implement .NET Standard 2.0 but can be updated independently from it.
-This allows for experimentation and agile delivery of new features.
+Since it's a single NuGet package it can be easily used from Visual Studio, VS Code, Xamarin Studio, as well as the command line.
-* The .NET Standard API definition is [available on GitHub][dotnet/standard] which also contains the [spec for .NET Standard 2.0][spec-netstandard2].
-For more details on .NET Standard, take a look at our [documentation][docs-netstandard].
+* The .NET Standard API definition is [available on GitHub][dotnet/standard].

 # Why do we need a standard?